 RISK MITIGATION | BFM MODULE B: RISK MANAGEMENT

-In this post, we will explain the risk mitigation, its aim & how its done as given in the BFM Syllabus to crack 2022 exams.
+In this post, we will explain risk mitigation, its aim & how its done as given in the BFM Syllabus to crack the 2023 exams.

-As you must already know that the exams of CERTIFIED ASSOCIATES OF INDIAN INSTITUTE OF BANKERS 2022 are going to be held in just 2 months, so it is better to be well prepared on day to day basis.
-We also know that are these are considered to be the most difficult papers of IIBF.
+As you must already know that the exams of CERTIFIED ASSOCIATES OF INDIAN INSTITUTE OF BANKERS 2023 are going to be held in June 2023, so it is better to be well prepared on day to day basis.
+We also know that these are considered to be the most difficult papers of IIBF.
 So, bankers need to cover the syllabus of CAIIB subjects be it:

 - Advanced Bank Management,

 - Advanced Business & Financial Management (ABFM) or

 - Banking Regulations and Business Laws (BRBL) or

 - Other optional paper of CAIIB i.e. Rural Banking, Human Resources Management, Information Technology & Digital Banking, Risk Management, or Central Banking.